 But other countries in the ICAO “are much less committed than the EU” to reaching that goal, Hololei pointed out, reminding MEPs that the Commission had only observer status in the negotiations, which are taking place between ICAO member countries behind closed doors.

 For Julie Girling, a British MEP from the European Conservatives and Reformists (ECR), it is the “secrecy and lack of transparency” in the ICAO process which is reason for concern.
 No statement or meeting minutes were distributed after the May talks, Girling pointed out, “almost as if nothing had happened”.
 Hololei later replied that those would be published in the coming days.

-Gerben-Jan Gerbrandy, a Dutch MEP from the Liberal group ALDE, defended “regional schemes” such as the EU’s aviation ETS as part of any ICAO deal.
-IATA, the global aviation industry lobby group, had spoken about “marginal costs for airlines” from the ETS, which shows the issue “is much more political”.
+Gerben-Jan Gerbrandy, a Dutch MEP from the Liberal ALDE group in Parliament, defended “regional schemes” such as the EU’s aviation ETS as part of any ICAO deal.
+IATA, the global aviation industry lobby group, had spoken about “marginal costs for airlines” from the ETS, which shows the issue “is much more political”, he remarked.

 “If the costs are marginal, then why are politicians making a fuss about it?,” Gerbrandy asked.
 “This is the first big test: are we willing to do what we promised in Paris?”

 Peter Liese, a German MEP from the centre-right European People’s Party (EPP), agreed and pointed to “shortcomings” in the ICAO process.
 “I’m worried to hear about a pilot phase.
 What’s happening in ICAO is not ambitious at all,” he warned, saying climate policy had moved beyond pilot phases.
 “I find this idea of a pilot phase sobering and scary.”

 Speaking earlier, Girling concurred on that point, saying there was a “disconnect” between how Parliament and ICAO see the agreement taking shape.